All Products

 Multipart upload

 Multipart upload is a common method to upload large objects.
 You must manually split a large object into multiple parts and then call the multipart upload operations to upload the parts.
-Compared with resumable upload, multipart upload provides higher flexibility and allows you to dynamically adjust the size of parts and cancel multipart upload tasks during the upload process.
+Compared with resumable upload, multipart upload provides higher flexibility and lets you dynamically adjust the size of parts and cancel multipart upload tasks during the upload process.
 Multipart upload is suitable for scenarios in which fine-grained management of the upload process is required.

 Method comparison